ksdhami/mT/README.md

-# MySQL Database Project
-Master Ticket
+# Master Ticket
+Database Project.

+An online ticket system where event creators can create and sell tickets while event attendees can buy as well as re-sell tickets.

+## Deployment

 Note: change server, username, and password in dbConnect() function in db_functions.php to your own username and password